-Application and budget templates are located at the bottom of the CPSIF Request Form.
+The application form and budget template are located at the bottom of the CPSIF Request Form.

 You may only apply once per academic/fiscal year.
 To ensure an accountable and fair process, student initiative funding requests made outside of this program deadline will not be considered.

 CPSIF has moved from three cycles to a single cycle, with a fall deadline for student club applications.
 Clubs are encouraged to start considering their plans for the next school year in preparation for requesting all funding for 2018-2019 in their fall applications.
 Requests for funding should cover the period from September 2018 to October 2019.